jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 Bounded Contexts are another vital concept in Strategic DDD design, and often one that is difficult to implement in code.

-Your software does not need to **explicitly** model its bounded contexts for the sake of it.
+Your software does not actually need to **explicitly** model its bounded contexts for the sake of it, nor for completeness.

-> They are more of a high-level design attribute than anything else, most useful in context maps.
+> They are more of a high-level design attribute than anything else, and they are most useful in context maps used for design and solving design problems.
 >
 > Yes, they are useful for drawing context maps and the like (at later dates), but they are not necessary to get started on modeling the real world with DDD design.